dogukanteber/interactive-tutorials/tutorials/learn-c.org/en/Arrays.md

 We have learned to declare an array but how do we put values inside it?
 There is one way of putting values inside but this may not be the situation every time.
 We do not have the luxury to put values as soon as we declare the array.
 Luckily, there is another way of putting values inside an array, called indexing.
 When you want to access a specific array just type its name and which value you want to access.
 But be careful, in indexing, counting starts from 0.
 So, first element in an array will be in 0th index.

-Recall, at the beginning in the article I have demonstared the representation of an array.
-Below in the representation, you can see values pointing to specific values in square brackets.
-This is called indexing.
+Array elements are accessed by using an integer index.
+Array index starts with 0 and goes till size of array minus 1.
 0th index is pointing to 1, 1st index is pointing to 2 etc. For assigning values to specific indexes is done by equality operator.

 Let us put everything we learned together.
 Take a look at the below program: